cisagov/ncats-data-dictionary/NCATS_Data_Dictionary.md

-The data in this collection is derived from certificates collected by our [Certificate Transparency](https://www.certificate-transparency.org/) log scanner, which only grabs certificates that apply to domains in our [domains collection](#h.qwt153c8i5hu).
+The data in this collection is derived from certificates collected by our [Certificate Transparency](https://www.certificate-transparency.org/) log scanner, which only grabs certificates that apply to domains in our [domains Collection](#domains-collection).
 NOTE: More details may be available in the GitHub [README](https://github.com/cisagov/cyhy-ct-logs/blob/initial/README.md) document for